Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Those with moderate levels of dental fear or anxiety can expect significant benefits from oral conscious sedation.
 This sedative is taken in the form of a pill several hours before treatment, giving it enough time for the effects to occur.
 By the time your dental appointment is ready to start, you should feel incredibly relaxed and prepared to receive care.
 Keep in mind that you’ll still be awake for treatment, allowing you to inform the dentist about your comfort levels.
 Furthermore, because of the strength of the sedative, you’ll need to have a friend or family member drive you to and from the dental office.

-Learn More About Oral Conscious Sedation
+How Does Oral Conscious Sedation Work?

-Nitrous Oxide Sedation Dentistry
+Nitrous Oxide Sedation

 Sedation Dentistry FAQs